 The Company's assets with a fair value categorized as Level 3 within the fair value hierarchy consist of a strategic investment in a private biotechnology company whose fair value measurement was based upon significant inputs not observable in the market and therefore represented a Level 3 measurement.
-At the end of each reporting period, the fair value of the Company's strategic investments that are not listed securities are adjusted if the issuers were to issue similar or identical securities or when there is a triggering event for impairment.
-There were no valuation measurement events related to the fair value of the Company's Level 3 strategic investments during the six months ended June 30, 2024 or 2023, as no impairment indicators were identified nor were similar securities issued.
+At the end of each reporting period, the fair value of the Company's strategic investments that are not publicly traded securities are adjusted if the issuers issue similar or identical securities or when there is a triggering event for impairment.
+There were no valuation measurement events related to the fair value of the Company's Level 3 strategic investments during the nine months ended September 30, 2024, as no impairment indicators were identified nor were similar securities issued.
+During the three months ended September 30, 2023, the Company recorded an impairment loss of \$27.5 million related to the Company's strategic investment in Series A preferred stock of Lacerta Therapeutics, Inc. ("Lacerta") after comparing the fair value of the Lacerta strategic investment to its carrying value.
+The impairment loss for the three and nine months ended September 30, 2023 is included in other (expense) income, net within the unaudited condensed consolidated statements of comprehensive income (loss).

-The Company's contingent consideration liability with a fair value categorized as Level 3 within the fair value hierarchy relates to the regulatory-related contingent payments to Myonexus Therapeutics, Inc. ("Myonexus") selling shareholders as well as to two academic institutions under separate license agreements that meet the definition of a derivative.
+The Company's contingent consideration liability with a fair value categorized as Level 3 within the fair value hierarchy relates to the regulatory-related contingent payments to Myonexus Therapeutics, Inc. ("Myonexus") selling shareholders as well as to an academic institution under a separate license agreement that meet the definition of a derivative.
 For more information related to Myonexus, please read Note 3, License and Collaboration Agreements to the financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023.
 The contingent consideration liability was estimated using an income approach based on the probability-weighted expected cash flows that incorporated industry-based probability adjusted assumptions relating to the achievement of the milestone and thus the likelihood of making the payments.
 This fair value measurement was based upon significant inputs not observable in the market and therefore represented a Level 3 measurement.
-Significant changes which increase or decrease the probabilities of achieving the milestone or shorten or lengthen the time required to achieve the milestone, would result in a corresponding increase or decrease in the fair value of the liability.
+Significant changes, which increase or decrease the probabilities of achieving the milestone or shorten or lengthen the time required to achieve the milestone, would result in a corresponding increase or decrease in the fair value of the liability.
 At the end of each reporting period, the fair value is adjusted to reflect the most current assumptions through earnings.